Effective Date: November 27, 2023

-We collect information about you when you provide it to us, when you interact with our websites and electronic systems, and when you attend events and visit our offices, and when other sources provide it to us, as further described below.
+We collect information about you when you provide it to us, when you interact with our websites and electronic systems, when you attend events and visit our offices, and when other sources provide it to us, as further described below.

 Information you provide to us

 Based on our current practices (and including our practices over the last 12 months), we collect the following categories of information about you:

-Job Applicant Data: You provide your contact and professional information, including your resume with educational and work background, when you apply for a job with Okta.
+Job Applicant Data: We collect contact and professional information, including your resume with educational and work background, that you provide when you apply for a job with Okta.
 We may also collect sensitive information, like your Social Security Number or other government identifier, racial or ethnic origin, or other such Personal Data that you provide in connection with your job application.

 Audio, Electronic, or Visual Data: If you attend an Okta in-person or virtual event or agree to be recorded in a telephone or video meeting, we may record some or all of that event or meeting.
 For events, we may document the event in various ways, such as by taking photos at the event, interviewing you at the event, or recording your participation in a live question-and-answer or other interactive session.
 We use this information for business and marketing purposes to better inform the public about Okta, its events, and provide testimonials about our products and services, to the extent permitted by applicable law.

 Depending on your jurisdiction, if we collect sensitive data from you, we will do so by providing you with additional notice or confirming your consent upon collection, if required by applicable law.

 Personal Data We Collect From Other Sources

-- Business contact information (such as name, job title, business email, phone number, and address), social profile (such as LinkedIn or XING) including other details about your organisation for sales and marketing purposes, including to better inform you about Okta products and services;
+- Business contact information (such as name, job title, business email, phone number, and address), social profile (such as LinkedIn or XING) including other details about your organization for sales and marketing purposes, to better inform you about Okta products and services;

 - Third-party platform usernames and identifying information;